 Gorgeous traditional style New England timber frame barn built in the rolling hills of Vermont.
 The wood species is Hemlock, which is commonly used in barns.

-Beautiful timber frame wedding barn set in picturesque Vermont!
+Beautiful wedding barn set in picturesque Vermont!
 Discover the beauty of a timber frame barn, a perfect place to host a wedding or function.

 Modern designed timber frame barn featuring a modern window design to enhance the look.